kbparagua/paloma/README.md

 Passing Parameters
 -
-You can also pass parameters to the callback by passing a `:params` key to `js_callback`.
+You can also pass parameters to the callback by passing a `:params` key to `js`.
 The passed parameters will be available on the callback by the `params` object.

 **Example:**